DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 How about the benefit of having some local currency when you arrive?
 There is nothing at Schiphol Airport you can’t pay for with a debit or credit card.
 You do not need cash in your first hours in the Netherlands.
 Even for transportation from the airport, you can use a card.

-And one of the nicer benefits of option five, my recommended debit card, is that you can, after arrival, withdraw some cash at no extra costs, just as a backup if you want some money.
+And one of the nicer benefits of option five, my recommended debit card, is that you can, after arrival, withdraw some cash at no extra costs, just as a backup when you’re at a place that doesn’t take cards at all.
 This is a valuable and helpful perk of this card.

 Please don’t exchange cash from home.
 It’s such a waste of your money.
 You worked hard for it.